camunda/camunda-docs/docs/product-manuals/concepts/messages.md

 ## Message subscriptions

 A message is not sent to a process instance directly.
-Instead, the message correlation is based on subscriptions that contain the `message name` and the `correlation key` (also known as the correlation value.)
+Instead, the message correlation is based on subscriptions that contain the `message name` and the `correlation key` (also known as the correlation value).

 ![Message Correlation](assets/message-correlation.png)

 A subscription is opened when a process instance awaits a message, for example, when entering a message catch event.
 The message name is defined either statically in the process (e.g. `Money collected`) or dynamically as an expression.
-The correlation key is defined dynamically as an expression (e.g. `= orderId`.)
+The correlation key is defined dynamically as an expression (e.g. `= orderId`).
 The expressions are evaluated on activating the message catch event.
-The results of the evaluations are used as message name and as correlation key of the subscription (e.g. `"order-123"`.)
+The results of the evaluations are used as message name and as correlation key of the subscription (e.g. `"order-123"`).

 When a message is published and the message name and correlation key match to a subscription, the message is correlated to the corresponding process instance.
 If no proper subscription is opened, the message is discarded.